How a digital timestamp works

 Wikipedia provides a definition of digital timestamps here.

-A fingerprint of your computer file is created by our free software
+A fingerprint of your computer file is determined by our free software

 The Internet links you to DigiStamp for the timestamp